LaunchCodeLiftoffProjects/gab-group-a/README.md

 The frontend was created using create-react-app.
 It also utilizes Material Design components and Bootstrap CSS.

-The backend will be written in Spring/MySQL.
+The backend is written in Spring with a MySQL database.